How to Fix USB Device Not Recognized Error in Windows

 Unplugging your computer

-If you’re lucky, your solution could be as simple as turning off your computer and starting it back up again.
-This doesn’t mean using the “shut down” button rather disconnecting your PC from the power source altogether so as to force a “hard reboot” of the motherboard whose hardware- including USB ports- tends to work incorrectly from time to time.
+If you’re lucky, your solution could be as simple as turning off your computer and then restarting it.
+This doesn’t mean using the “shut down” button, but rather disconnecting your PC from the power source altogether so as to force a “hard reboot” of the motherboard, whose hardware- including USB ports- tends to work incorrectly from time to time.

-Doing so will cause a reload of the USB ports and associated drivers and will hopefully fix your problem.
-Remember to follow proper “shut down” procedures first i.e. shutting down via Windows routines lest you damage the motherboard.
-For a laptop, you’ll need to out both the power cord and the battery to completely alleviate any sources of power.
+Doing so will cause a reload of the USB ports and their associated drivers, and hopefully resolve your problem.
+Remember to follow proper “shut down” procedures first, i.e. shutting down via Windows routines lest you damage the motherboard.
+For a laptop, you’ll need to remove both the power cord and the battery to completely eliminate any sources of power.

-Alternatively, try switching to another USB port as the current one could simply be damaged.
-Lastly, rescanning devices via the Device Manager menu can also do the trick.
+Alternatively, try switching to another USB port, as the current one could simply be damaged.
+Lastly, rescanning devices via the Device Manager menu can also be effective.

 Share This Article